martinboller/DebFirewall/README.md

 ### CPU Throttling ###

-The impact on PPS timing from the CPU changing clock frequency dynamically is very noticeable on the accuracy NTPD.
+The impact on PPS timing from the CPU changing clock frequency dynamically is very noticeable on the accuracy of NTPD.
 Thus the system is configured with the performance governor set to performance using sysfsutils.
 This was added to the main script, as that doesn't hurt netfilter's performance either.

 ## Hardware ##